Gustav Tönnies: Biography

 Gustav Tönnies was born in Sweden, where he studied carpentry and worked as an apprentice in several European cities.

 In 1845, he was sent from Graz to Ljubljana to work on the construction of the roof of Kolizej, at the time one of the largest buildings in this part of Europe.
 Because the completed work was to an exceptionally high standard, Ljubljana Major Johann Nepomuk Hradeczky offered Gustav Tönnies the position of city carpenter.
 Because of this, he established his own company, which soon expanded to include other aspects of the building and construction industry: the production of various materials, machinery, and a foundry which were required for the advancement of his building business.

 Gustav Tönnies participated in the construction of the railway stations on the Celje – Ljubljana – Trieste route and later from Ljubljana to Treviso.
 He also took over the renovations and re-construction of various industrial buildings in Ljubljana which included: Madil textile factory; Cukrarna sugar refinery on Poljan in 1858, Kozler brewery in Sisak (now named Union) in 1866; Tschinkel & son confectionary and coffee substitute factory in 1871 (today Titus); Tobacco factory (later named Tobačna).
 In Trieste, he also constructed warehouses at the port and the main railway station where the first train arrived from Ljubljana on July 17, 1857.

-Gustav Tönnies acquired quarries in Nabrežina, Repentabar and Momjan.
+Gustav Tönnies acquired quarries in Nabrežina, Repentabor and Momjan.
 He also founded the factory Strojne Tovarne in Livarne Šiška and a brickworks in Koseze (which had the first circular furnace).